(Last Updated On: June 24, 2013)

 A few years ago, a friend of mine joked that I should rename this site “AggressiveSouthFaceSkiing.com”, since I was skiing one South face after another at this time of year.
-That season was similar to this one- the shaded North and East aspects were simply sketchy due primarily lots of faceting on those faces.
+That season was similar to this one- the shaded North and East aspects were simply sketchy primarily due to lots of faceting on those faces.
 Until I start to have a bit more confidence in our snowpack, you’ll probably see a lot of other South facing trip reports in the future.
 South faces are skiing great right now thanks to a lack of sunlight and cold temperatures, so Pete Sowar and I headed out to ski a run that surprisingly neither of us had skied and was simply an awesome descent.

 The first part of the run was your standard mid-30 degree powder field:

 From there though, things quickly got more interesting as we discussed our route options: